Instruments

 A rig of multiple FrameCamera instances with known orientations.

 Each camera carries its own tilt_angle and tilt_direction.
-The rig stores optional lateral/longitudinal offsets for each camera.
+The rig stores an optional angular cross-track offset and a longitudinal mount offset for each camera.

 Parameters: